release-engineering/pubtools-content-gateway/docs/README.rst

 1) Setup
 2) Create a YAML file with required entries for Products, Versions or Files (See :doc:`entrypoints_reference` for more details)
-3) Use *push-cgw-metadata* entrypoint to do the push operation
+3) Use *push-cgw-metadata* entrypoint to do the push operation 3a) CGW password must be provided as an argument or set as the 'CGW_PASSWORD' environment variable.

 Example